imagej/imagej.github.io/_pages/update-sites/following.md

 ## Verify install

-{% include warning-box content='An update is not finalized until **restarting the application.** After initiating an update, **do not modify your ImageJ installation manually** until after restarting at least once.' %}
+{% include notice icon="warning" content='An update is not finalized until **restarting the application.** After initiating an update, **do not modify your ImageJ installation manually** until after restarting at least once.' %}

 Restart ImageJ as instructed to finish the install.
 Check to see that the plugin was installed: